The following objectives have been set in the field of 'provision of broadband':

 Furthermore, the EU provides a framework for investment with the support of European Structural and Investment Funds.

-In addition, the Connecting Europe Facility (CEF) supports Digital Service Infrastructures (DSIs) and broadband networks.
+In addition, the Connecting Europe Facility in Telecom (CEF) supports Digital Service Infrastructures (DSIs) and broadband networks.
 It offers funding opportunities for basic and re-usable digital services, known as building blocks, and contributes to the achievement of the Digital Agenda broadband access targets for European households by 2020.
 CEF aims at stimulating the deployment and modernisation of broadband networks.

 The Commission‘s strategic infrastructure investment priorities are set in the Multiannual Financial Framework that has been adjusted for 2019.
 A proposed pragmatic, modern, long-term budget for the 2021-2027 period includes a priority on strategic infrastructure, digital transformation and the Single Market.